 Dr. Packer of George Washington University and Children’s National Health System received honorariums from Boehringer and Novartis as an advisory board member.)

-This article includes discussion of sequelae of surgery, radiation therapy, and chemotherapy in patients with central nervous system (CNS) tumors.
+This article includes discussion of sequelae of surgery, radiation therapy, chemotherapy, and immunotherapy in patients with central nervous system (CNS) tumors.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.

 Historical note and terminology

 The impact of tumors of the CNS on patients results not only from their high morbidity and mortality rates, but also from the sequelae of the tumors themselves and the treatment thereof.
 Neurocognitive sequelae are perhaps the most problematic of the effects of the treatment of CNS tumors; they can occur in both children and adults.
 Symptomatic epilepsy, motor and sensory dysfunction, and vascular changes also occur as early or remote effects of treatment.

 The content you are trying to view is available only to logged in, current MedLink Neurology subscribers.